levlari/django-blog-app/README.rst

     CRISPY_FAIL_SILENTLY = not DEBUG    # raise exception in development.

 8. To send email (required when registering new users), the following settings need to be included.
-You have to use you own SMTP server and provide the details accordingly::
+You have to use your own SMTP server and provide the details accordingly::

     EMAIL_USE_TLS = True